Alex Borg (politician): Political career

-Leadership speculation and campaign
+Opposition leader

+Early leadership speculation

 From his early career as an MP, Borg was tipped as a potential future leader for the party.
 In April 2022, a Malta Today survey found that around 70% of PN councillors want Grech to remain as leader.
 Borg was mentioned as an alternative candidate, as well as Franco Debono, Joe Giglio, Roberta Metsola, and Adrian Delia.
 Borg stated that he will not run for PN leader at that moment, but does not rule out a future bid.